Horst Sindermann: In the East German leadership

 In 1971, he became Deputy chairman of the Council of Ministers—i. e., deputy prime minister of East Germany.
 Two years later, he became its chairman, or prime minister, when the previous occupant, Willi Stoph, succeeded the deceased Walter Ulbricht as Chairman of the State Council.

 His rise was cut short in October 1976, as party leader Erich Honecker deemed his economic views too liberal.
 Stoph returned to the premiership, while Sindermann was demoted to the posts of President of the Volkskammer and deputy chairman of the State Council.
-He was the only Communist to preside over the Volkskammer; the SED had previously reserved the Volkshammer presidency for a top member of a block party to keep up the political fiction that East Germany was governed by a broad-based coalition.
+He was the only Communist to preside over the Volkskammer; the SED had previously reserved the Volkshammer presidency for a top member of a block party to show that East Germany was governed by a broad-based coalition.
 Although he nominally held the third-highest state office in East Germany (behind Prime Minister Stoph and State Council chairman Honecker), he was left with little political influence.

 As a representative of the Socialist Unity Party, Horst Sindermann spoke during the commemorations of the liberation of the Sachsenhausen concentration camp at the National Memorial of the GDR.